Time to Change the Narrative on Health After 40

 Focus on whole foods, hydration, and balance.

-Opt for real food and cut down on processed snacks.
+Choose real food and cut down on processed stuff.

 Include plenty of fruits, vegetables, lean proteins, and healthy fats.